Finding And Hiring The Right Editor For Your Manuscript

 I found editors who declared themselves the cream of the crop and misused prepositions, editors who, despite an amazing website and great references, lacked the professional skill they charged top dollar for.

 I found editors who didn’t even have a webpage, or had a very shady blog and did a great job.
-Better marketing doesn’t replace skill but it does help exposure.
+Better promo doesn’t replace skill but it does help exposure.

 You should never go with the first editor answering your call to action, not without actually seeing what they can do.